cplusplus/SG20/sources/modules/object-model/constructors.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

-Constructors are fundamental to generate objects from classes and structs, so understanding them is essential to work with objcets.
+Constructors are fundamental to generate objects from classes and structs, so understanding them is essential to work with objects.

 ### Topic introduction